How can an Umbrella Company Help with Contracting in Canada?

 Can I Organise My Taxes and Work Permit Myself?

-Generally, you need to have an employer sponsor in order to secure the appropriate work permit and work visa for Canada.
+Generally, you need to have an employer sponsor in order to secure the appropriate work permit and work visa for contracting in Canada.

-If you’re working independently, it can be difficult to find clients willing to sponsor you.
+If you’re working as a Canada independent contractor, it can be difficult to find clients willing to sponsor you.
 Moreover, even if your client can do this, you’ll need a new sponsor each time you decide to take on a new contract.
 Of course, every new sponsor will mean more paperwork.

 However, if you’re like the rest of us, figuring out (much less reducing) your tax liability in Canada and your home country can seem like full-time work in itself.